Jarred Kelenic Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

+- The Rangers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers' 3.68 team ERA ranks fifth across all league pitching staffs.
+- The Rangers' 3.62 team ERA ranks third among all league pitching staffs.

-- The Rangers allow the third-fewest home runs in baseball (52 total, 0.9 per game).
+- The Rangers give up the third-fewest home runs in baseball (52 total, 0.9 per game).

-- The right-hander last pitched on Friday against the Baltimore Orioles, when he tossed seven innings, allowing one earned run while giving up four hits.
+- In his last appearance on Saturday against the Baltimore Orioles, the lefty went seven innings, allowing one earned run while surrendering four hits.

+- The 31-year-old has an ERA of 3.76, with 9 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.